aYaish-dev/PASS-PAC/README.md

-Conversation with Gemini
-convert this to a readme for github

-Your Markdown (README.md) file is ready:
-MD icon
-README
- MD
-Open

-I have converted the graduation project proposal into a comprehensive README.md formatted specifically for a GitHub repository.

-Here is a brief summary of the information included in the repository documentation based on the provided PDF:

 Project Details: The project is from the School of Engineering and Natural Sciences at Istanbul Medipol University.
 It is being developed by team members Maria Riham Boukerou and Abdallah I.F.
 Yaish, under the supervision of advisor Malik Geylani.
-PDF
-+ 2

 Core Concept: The PASS-PAC (Portable Physical Access Security Assessment Platform) is designed for the authorized testing of RFID and NFC cards.